07947613070

 Routemaster Buses for Efficient Travel

 I often find myself boarding a red Routemaster bus.
-A popular option to transport many guests easily, the Routemaster enables me to take some fun and natural shots of the journey.
+A popular option for transporting many guests easily, the Routemaster enables me to take some fun and natural shots of the journey.
 I’m usually allowed to move around between floors and try to take photos of everyone on board.
-This is the time that the majority of official duties are over, so everyone relaxes and there’s often a crate of Champagne.
+This is the time that the majority of official duties are over, so everyone relaxes, and there’s often a crate of Champagne.

 Couple on Wedding Bus Using Fan in Heat

-Photography aboard a moving double-decker isn’t always easy and I’m quite reliant on traffic lights and slow moving traffic to help me out.
-The bridesmaid turned the fan on me after this.
-I needed it – it was a hot day!
+Photography aboard a moving double-decker isn’t always easy, and I’m quite reliant on traffic lights and slow-moving traffic to help me out.
+After this, the bridesmaid turned the fan on me.
+I needed it—it was a hot day!

 4 man and a boy on top deck of wedding Routemaster bus

-I had fun with this in the edit… Things weren’t quite this vibrant in reality, but I emphasised the reds mainly due to the clothes and beard of the chap on the right.
+I had fun with this in the edit.
+Things weren’t quite this vibrant in reality, but I emphasised the reds mainly due to the chap on the right’s clothes and beard.

 Tip: Hire a bus for your guests and have the driver take a tour round some popular landmarks (easier in big cities such as London and Cardiff).
 This gives you extra time alone or for some couples portraits.
 It will also be nice for the guests particularly if they are from out of town.
 Ensure there is alcohol on-board to start the party early!
 Of course, you could always travel with them too so as not to miss out on the fun.